-- a) NOTE paper IPHC-2020-IM096-09 which provides an evaluation of directed commercial fishery size limits in response to the discussion and request from AM096. - b) REQUEST any changes to this document for presentation at the 97th Session of the IPHC Annual Meeting (AM097).
+- a) NOTE paper IPHC-2021-AM097-09 which provides an evaluation of directed commercial fishery size limits in response to the discussion and request from AM096. - b) AGREE on whether the minimum size limit should be removed for the 2022 fishing period, noting that a Fishery Regulation proposal would need to be submitted to the Commission for consideration in accordance with the IPHC Rules of Procedure (2020).